-The amount of exposure to credit risk is represented by the carrying amount of the assets on the statement of financial position and the possible inability of another party failing to discharge an obligation.
+The amount of exposure to credit risk is represented by the carrying amount of the assets on the statements of financial position and the possible inability of another party failing to discharge an obligation.
 Substantially all financial instruments are cleared through and held in custody by NBIN Inc. The Fund is subject to credit risk to the extent that NBIN Inc. may be unable to fulfill its obligations either to return the Fund's securities or repay amounts owed.
 NBIN Inc. has received an A-1 credit rating from the Dominion Bond Rating Service.
 The Fund does not anticipate any losses as a result of this concentration.

-As at December 31, 2022, the Fund held three bonds (2021- three bonds) that are not rated.
-The maximum exposure to credit risk is the carrying value of the bonds and the accrued interest (\$136,047).
+As at December 31, 2023, the Fund held four bonds (2022 - three bonds) that are not rated.
+The maximum exposure to credit risk is the carrying value of the bonds that are not rated and the accrued interest \$44,279.